assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft6.md

     1b  NoSuchServer.
-        Set to 1 if ServerSigKey was included in M1 but a server with such a public signature key does not exist at this end-point.
+        Set to 1 if ServerSigKey was included in M1 but a server with such a public signature key does not exist at this end-point or could not be connected to.
 Note, when this happens, the client MUST ignore ServerEncKey.
         The server MUST send zero-valued bytes in ServerEncKey if this condition happens.

-    1b  ResumeSupported.
-        Set to 1 if the server supports resume tickets.

-    5b  Zero.
+    6b  Zero.
         Bits set to zero.

     1b  LastFlag.